Azure-Samples/qdrant-azure/README.md

 This project framework provides the following features:

-* Ability to deploy the Qdrant vector database for use in storing embeddings via ACI
+* Ability to deploy the Qdrant vector database for use in storing embeddings via Azure Container Instance
-* Feature 2
+* Ability to deploy persistent volume with ACI to store/persist Qdrant data
 * ...

 ## Getting Started